 One of the most comforting food combos for the cold, dreary winter months is a warm bowl of soup with fresh-baked bread.
 My kids love these kind of meals and surprisingly beg for them when it is chilly out.
-That is what inspired me to make these easy yeast rolls and cheddar broccoli soup.
+That is what inspired me to make these easy yeast rolls to pair with soup.